-Day Trips from Noumea: Things to do to get out of the city
+Day trips from Noumea: Things to do to get out of the city

-- Bourail (2h going North)
+- Bourail (2h drive north)

 - Isle of Pines (although I recommend staying a lot longer than just one day!)

-Things to Do in Noumea: What we could have done
+Things to do in Noumea: What we could have done

 Tjibaou Cultural Centre